How to ensure that your flexible PTO (Paid Time Off) benefits your employee while not denting you

 So then, what do you do?

 Get to the root of things.
-Most times, an employee is not deliberately looking to abuse your paid time off policy.
-If you looked more intimately with an intent to understand you will track absenteeism back to one of these things: lack of morale at workplace, disengagement or weak motivation, not feeling challenged, personal hardships and maybe sometimes they get used to taking advantage of the system.
+Most times, an employee is not deliberately looking to abuse your paid time-off policy.
+If you observe carefully, you will track absenteeism back to one of these things: lack of morale at the workplace, disengagement or weak motivation, not feeling challenged and personal hardships, which may sometimes, prompt them to take advantage of the system.

 Most often or always, it’s fixable but with a little help.